 There is no shame in a lot of laminate bodied ukes - they work for a certain price point.
 Sure, I own many solid wood ukuleles, some high end, and given the choice and budget I would always buy them, but I also have laminate instruments too.
 It's horses for courses.
 One thing you won't find me doing is looking down on laminates as a whole other than looking down on badly made instruments as a whole.
 Doesn't matter what they are made of, if it's bad, it's bad.

 And as the myth perpetuates, so confusion remains the order of the day when shopping for ukes.
 If it's a laminate - just say so.
 If it's a bad laminate, then improve your ukulele rather than trying to hide the fact.
+If it's a solid or solid top instrument that is NO guarantee it's going to have any character whatsoever.

 © Barry Maz